nimiq/nimiq.github.io/tutorials/nano-client-3-transactions.md

     feedback(
         nimiq.mempool,
-        'transaction-added',   // tx arrived in our mempool 'Your transaction has been sent out.');
+        'transaction-added',   // TX arrived in our mempool 'Your transaction has been sent out.');

     feedback(
         nimiq.consensus,
-        'transaction-relayed', // tx was sent to a peer 'Your transaction is in the network.');
+        'transaction-relayed', // TX was sent to a peer 'Your transaction is in the network.');

     feedback(
         nimiq.mempool,
-        'transaction-mined',   // tx was mined
+        'transaction-mined',   // TX was mined
         'Your transaction arrived.');
 }
 ```